 frame validation function (see below for limitation).

 When any of the coding schemes defined in references [3], [4], and [5] are used, the Synchronization and Channel Coding Sublayer transfers fixed-length, delimited Transfer Frames as a contiguous stream of bits over a space link using the services of the underlying Physical Layer.
+Section 5.2 defines the managed parameter “Physical Channel Transfer Frame Type” which in this case can only be set to the value “Fixed Length”.

-When any of the coding schemes defined in references [6] and [7] are used, the Synchronization and Channel Coding Sublayer transfers variable-length, delimited Transfer Frames as an intermittent stream of bits over a space link using the services of the underlying Physical Layer.Frame validation can be performed at the receiving end in the following ways depending upon the Channel Coding Sublayer specification selected:
+When any of the coding schemes defined in references [6] and [7] are used, the Synchronization and Channel Coding Sublayer transfers variable-length, delimited Transfer Frames as an intermittent stream of bits over a space link using the services of the underlying Physical Layer.
+Section 5.2 defines the managed parameter “Physical Channel Transfer Frame Type” which in this case is nominally set to the value “Variable Length”.
+However, as remarked in section 2.3.1, fixed length frames may also be transferred over a Physical Channel asynchronously using any of the coding schemes defined in references [6] and [7] setting the managed parameter “MC Transfer Frame Type”/ “VC Transfer Frame Type” to the value “Fixed Length”.

+Frame validation can be performed at the receiving end in the following ways depending upon the Channel Coding Sublayer specification selected:

 If any of the coding schemes defined in references [3], [4], and [5] are used, the TM Synchronization and Channel Coding Sublayer can deliver fully validated Frames with or without the use of the optional FECF.